BEST way to fly

 Learn/Serve/Fly

-To the right is a brief introduction to the BEST program, as seen last year on WRCB's Local 3 Plus You.
+To the right is a brief introduction to the BEST program, as seen on December 23, 2025 on WRCB's Local 3 Plus You.
 Our thanks to WRCB and Host Julie Edwards for the opportunity to share our invitation with the public.

 Do you have an interest in flying in a small aircraft?